-Every few weeks, I will get uber transparent and share the steps I’m taking to build an online business.
-Feel free to follow along as I work to replace my job income and spend more time with family.
+Every few weeks, I get uber transparent about the steps and the struggles I’m taking to build an online business.
+Feel free to follow along so you can gain useful internet marketing tactics (and avoid my mistakes).
 Here is my recent side hustle update:

 1.)
 Email Marketing: Took down all my legacy email sequences.
 I am in the process of rewriting everything.
 When I’m done, I will run one big engagement campaign and one big promotional campaign simultaneously.
 So far, I am half way through writing my new engagement campaign.